-Cybersecurity is a growing field in the tech industry with ever-increasing importance.
-Today, everything is digitized, and new security threats continuously emerge.
-Cybersecurity professionals counter digital threats using penetration testing, vulnerability assessments, and other security methods.
-Due to the high demand for these professionals, it's not always necessary to go to college for an entry-level cybersecurity position.
+Cyber security is a growing technical field with ever-increasing importance.
+Today, everything is digitized, and new security challenges and threats continuously emerge.
+Cyber security professionals counter digital threats on computer networks using penetration testing, data security, vulnerability assessments, and other security methods.
+Due to the high demand for these professionals, it's not always necessary to go to college for an entry-level cyber security position.
 Instead, a short-term coding bootcamp could be what you need to break into the industry.

-Bootcamps are the fastest cybersecurity training programs for new tech workers.
-These programs offer up-to-date security training, and students learn everything from computer science principles to network systems.
-Through a bootcamp, new students acquire hands-on experience in the cybersecurity industry and learn how to protect everything from web application data to credit card numbers.
+Bootcamps are the fastest cyber security training programs for new tech workers.
+These programs offer up-to-date security certifications, and students learn everything from computer science principles to network systems.
+Through a bootcamp, new students acquire hands-on experience in the cyber security industry and learn how to protect everything from web application data to credit card numbers.
 Bootcamps train students who can eventually land top tech jobs as security analysts and managers.

 Answers to commonly asked questions